-In the event a student earns a grade of "F" or "NC", students may retest/remediate the failing grade according to rules outlined in this policy with the approval and guidance of CSPE.
+In the event a student earns a grade of "F" or "NC", students may re-test/remediate the failing grade according to rules outlined in this policy with the approval and guidance of CSPE.
 This generally is done by repeating a phase, year, unit, block, or other required course.
 However, no phase, year, unit, block, or other required course may be repeated more than once.
-Students must pass both the United States Medical Licensing Exam (USMLE) Step 1 and USMLE Step 2 CK and CS with not more than three (3) attempts at each exam.
+Students must pass both the United States Medical Licensing Exam (USMLE) Step 1 and USMLE Clinical Knowledge (CK) AND USMLE Step 2 Clinical Skills (CS) with not more than three attempts at each exam.
 Students may not take more than six calendar years to complete the requirements for the MD degree.
 Years or phases repeated, leaves taken for reasons of inadequate academic performance or disciplinary action, or decelerations for remediation for USMLE Steps 1 or 2, are included in the calculation of the six-year limit.

 Personal and medical leaves also count against the six-year limit.
-Maximum duration for a leave of absence, whether for academic enrichment, academic remediation, or personal and/or medical leave, is 12 consecutive months.
-Any student who requires more than 12 consecutive or 18 cumulative months of leave will be dismissed.
-As soon as it is evident that a student cannot complete the requirements for the MD degree within the six-year limit and/or more than 12 months in consecutive leave elapses, CSPE must dismiss the student from medical school.
+Maximum duration for a leave of absence, whether for academic enrichment, academic remediation, or personal and/or medical leave, is twelve consecutive months.
+Any student who requires more than twelve consecutive or 18 cumulative months of leave is referred to CSPE for dismissal.
+As soon as it is evident that a student cannot complete the requirements for the MD degree within the six-year limit and/or more than twelve months in consecutive leave elapses, the student is referred to CSPE for dismissal.

-Students pursuing the MD/PHD or MD/MPH at UNM are not held to the six-year limit.
-Overall time requirements for such students will be made individually with the Associate Dean of Students and either the Assistant Dean for Biomedical Graduate studies or the Director of the Masters in Public Health Program and approved by CSPE.
-All leave must be approved by CSPE.
+Students pursuing the MD/PhD or MD/MPH at UNM are not held to the six-year limit.
+Overall time requirements for such students will be made individually with the Associate Dean of Students and either the Assistant Dean for Biomedical Graduate S tudies or the Director of the Masters in Public Health Program and approved by CSPE.
+All leave for students not in good academic standing must be approved by CSPE.